jweiffenbach/PlioMIP2-SouthernOcean/README.md

-# PlioMIP2_SouthernOcean
+# PlioMIP2-SouthernOcean
-Codes used for analysis of the Southern Ocean of the PlioMIP2 ensemble in Weiffenbach et al. (2024).
-This code has been used to create the figures of the above manuscript, including the supplementary material.
-The filename of the Jupyter notebooks lists the figure(s) made with teh notebook.
+Python code (Jupyter notebooks) used for analysis of the Southern Ocean of the PlioMIP2 ensemble in Weiffenbach et al. (2024).
+The code has been used for data analysis and creating the figures of the above manuscript, including the supplementary material.
+The filename of the Jupyter notebooks lists the figure(s) made with the notebook.
+The processed data needed to run the code is available through https://doi.org/10.5281/zenodo.10677018.

-Data provided by individual PlioMIP2 modelling groups is available upon request from Alan M. Haywood (a.m.haywood@leeds.ac.uk), with the exception of IPSL-CM6A, EC-Earth3-LR and GISS2.1G.
+The original PlioMIP2 data provided by individual PlioMIP2 modelling groups is available upon request from Alan M. Haywood (a.m.haywood@leeds.ac.uk), with the exception of IPSL-CM6A, EC-Earth3-LR and GISS2.1G.
 PlioMIP2 data from IPSL-CM6A, EC-Earth3-LR and GISS2.1G can be obtained from the Earth System Grid Federation (ESGF) (https://esgf-node.llnl.gov/search/cmip6/).
 The links to SST reconstruction data as well as observational sea-ice data are provided in the code and manuscript.